 - Knowledge and Understanding of Occupational Therapy (including field experience)

+Occupational Therapists have the flexibility of working in many different types of facilities.
 Occupational Therapy practitioners can be found in six broad areas of practice:

 - Children and Youth